-We talk a lot about the more surface-level pieces of hosting an online summit, but in this episode we're diving a little deeper into what goes into a profitable virtual summit.
+We talk a lot about the more surface-level pieces of hosting a virtual summit, but let’s dive a little deeper into what goes into a profitable virtual summit.

 We'll talk about 4 of the most important parts of your summit that will boost profits, increase your visibility, and create a whole lot more impact.

 These pieces are the most important parts of a summit that are going to bring you profits, visibility, and impact.

 Let's compare two example audiences.
 Say we have one summit for online business owners and then we have another summit for wedding professionals.
 Which one of those is going to stop a wedding planner as she's scrolling through Facebook and sees an ad pop up?
 It's going to be the one for wedding professionals, right?

 Let's add in the topic now.
 Let's say we have a summit for wedding professionals to help them grow their business.
 Then let's say we have another summit for wedding professionals to book more brides on Instagram.
 Which one is going to catch their attention?
 It's the one that's going to help them do something specific.